-Simon Huck, co-founder of JUDY, wants people everywhere to be prepared for the unexpected.
+Simon Huck, co-founder of Judy, wants people everywhere to be prepared for the unexpected.
 Over the last decade, the 15-year entertainment marketing and communications veteran witnessed close friends and family face emergencies all across the country.
 From floods in Florida and storm surges along the coast, to household fires destroying years of memories; the resulting anguish, anxiety, and vulnerability are a shared traumatic experience.
-Troubled by the fact that more than 60% of Americans lack a disaster plan in the event of an emergency situation and personally on the hunt for a more mission-driven venture, Huck co-founded JUDY to make safety simple and accessible.
+Troubled by the fact that more than 60% of Americans lack a disaster plan in the event of an emergency situation and personally on the hunt for a more mission-driven venture, Huck co-founded Judy to make safety simple and accessible.

 These days, Huck is zeroed-in on perfecting the art of disaster preparedness, but he got his start in 2004 working in public relations as an intern for Lizzie Grubman and Jonathan Cheban.
 He self-effacingly admits that at the time he knew nothing about the entertainment publicity world.
 Awestruck by the opportunity he had been given, he persisted, and ultimately became the principal owner of Command Entertainment Group, a leading celebrity and influencer procurement agency.

-Though JUDY may seem to be a significant departure from his career in PR, that is not necessarily the case.
+Though Judy may seem to be a significant departure from his career in PR, that is not necessarily the case.
 Huck has adroitly applied his public relations prowess and celebrity connections (which include the likes of the Kardashians, Jenners, and Chrissy Teigen) to amplify his brand and mission to reshape how the public perceives and handles emergency preparedness.

-JUDY offers four levels of kits: The Starter, The Mover, The Mover Max, and The Safe.
+Judy offers four levels of kits: The Starter, The Mover, The Mover Max, and The Safe.
 Each kit is stocked with products across emergency categories (first aid, safety, food, tools, etc.).
-JUDY’s superpower is the combination of expert-developed kits with educational resources because the act of buying an emergency kit does not keep you safe–knowing how to use it does.
-JUDY worked with experts to create a collection of essential survival tools and personalized plans of action that are tailored to purchaser’s zip code and the threats they are most vulnerable to.
-Additionally, after a JUDY kit is registered, the user receives year-round safety tips and advice via text from experts with over 20 years of experience in emergency management experience, not to mention there’s an option to text questions for real-time responses.
+Its superpower is the combination of expert-developed kits with educational resources because the act of buying an emergency kit does not keep you safe–knowing how to use it does.
+Huck worked with experts to create a collection of essential survival tools and personalized plans of action that are tailored to purchaser’s zip code and the threats they are most vulnerable to.
+Additionally, after a kit is registered, the user receives year-round safety tips and advice via text from experts with over 20 years of experience in emergency management experience, not to mention there’s an option to text questions for real-time responses.